The candidates on this list are the intended Gold Directors from the Gold Member companies who are running for election as Gold Director Selectors.

 His voice is frequently heard in media outlets such as GigaOm, InformationWeek, The Economist, Forbes, The Wall Street Journal, ReadWriteWeb, O’Reilly Radar, Light Reading, and others, in addition to the Cloudscaling blog.
 He is a regular keynote speaker and panelist at events from the OpenStack Summit to VMworld, Structure, eComm, CloudConnect, Interop, CloudBeat, CloudExpo, The Web Summit, and Gluecon.

-Vice President and CTO of Cloud Computing at Cisco Systems where I am responsible for shaping Cisco's strategy and products in cloud computing.
+As VP/CTO of Cloud Computing at Cisco Systems I am responsible for shaping Cisco's strategy and products in cloud computing.
 I also run the OpenStack team at Cisco contributing to Neutron, Nova, Horizon, and other projects and currently sit on the Foundation Board as a Gold representative.
 I frequently talk about cloud computing, software defined networking, and OpenStack at major conferences.
-Of course, I'd rather be playing music or writing code.

 Imad Sousou is vice president in the Software and Services Group and general manager of the Open Source Technology Center at Intel Corp.
 He established the center in 2003 and is responsible for driving Intel's efforts in open source software and architecture across technologies and market segments, including enterprise and carrier-grade Linux and related technologies, virtualization technologies, embedded market segments, and client Linux programs and related technologies.